Caucus January 13th 2025 after monthly board meeting

 YOU MUST MAKE A REQUEST FOR AN ABSENTEE BALLOT IN WRITING or ONLINE AT MYVOTE.WI.GOV

-Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the election.
+• Contact your municipal clerk (Town of Shields is Julie Kluske) and request that an application for an absentee ballot be sent to you for the election.
 You may also submit a written request in the form of a letter or you may apply for an absentee ballot online at MyVote.wi.gov.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
-Proof of identification must also be provided.
-You may make application to your municipal clerk for an absentee ballot in person, by mail, by fax, by email or at MyVote.wi.gov.
+PROOF OF IDENTIFICATION MUST ALSO BE PROVIDED.
+You may make a written application to your municipal clerk for an absentee ballot in person, by mail, by fax, by email or at MyVote.wi.gov.

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.